yash91sharma/MALTopic-py/README.md

 MALTopic is a powerful library designed for topic modeling using a multi-agent approach.
 It leverages the capabilities of large language models (LLMs) to enhance the analysis of survey responses by integrating structured and unstructured data.

-[MALTopic](https://ieeexplore.ieee.org/document/11105319) as a research paper was published in 2025 World AI IoT Congress.
+[MALTopic](https://ieeexplore.ieee.org/document/11105319) as a research paper was published in 2025 World AI-IoT Congress.

 ## Features